emeric254/pop-corn/popcon-organisation/README.md

 This server will read and write files from a folder.
 Those files are also read by the `popcon-compagnon` project.

-Both symlinks `popcon-compagnon/public/donnees/` and `popcon-administration/public/donnees/` reference this folder.
+Symlink `popcon-compagnon/public/donnees/` reference this folder.

 ## Start the server